-1 PAGE.
-THE TREASURE OF TREASURES FOR ALCHEMISTS 36 Concerning the Sulphur of Cinnabar.
-Concerning the Red Lion.
-Concerning the Green Lion.
-Concerning the Transmutations of Metals and of Cements 41 Concerning the First or Royal Cement.
-Concerning the Second Cement.
-Concerning the Third Cement.
+the Third Cement.
 The Fourth Cement.
 The Fifth Cement.
 The Sixth Cement.
+Condusion.

-Conclusion. · THE AURORA OF THE PHILOSOPHERS, by Theophrastus Paracelsus, which he otherwise calls his Monarchia 48 Chapter I.: concerning the Origin of the Philosophers' Stone.
-Chapter II.: wherein is declared that the Greeks drew a large part of their learning from the Egyptians; and how it came from them to us.
-Chapter III.: what was taught in the Schools of the Egyptians.
-Chapter IV.: what Magi the Chaldæans, Persians, and 'Egyptians were.
-Chapter V.: concerning the chief and supreme Essence of Things.
-Chapter VI.: concerning the chief errors as to its discovery and knowledge.
-Chapter VII.: concerning the errors of those who seek the Stone in Vegetables.
-Chapter VIII.: concerning those who have sought the Stone in Animals.
+THE AURORA OF THE PHILOSOPHERS, by Theophrastus Paracelsus, which he otherwise calls his Monarchia

+Chapter I. : concerning the Origin of the Philosophers' Stone.
+Chapter II. : wherein is declared that the Greeks drew a large part of their learning from the Egyptians; and how it came from them to us.
+Chapter III. : what was taught in the Schools of the Egyptians.
+Chapter IV. : what Magi the Chaldmans, Persians, and Egyptians were.
+Chapter V. : concerning the chief and supreme Essence of Things.
+Chapter VI. : concerning the chief errors as to its discovery and knowledge.
+Chapter VII. : concerning the errors of those who seek the Stone in Vegetahles.
+Chapter VIII. : concerning those who have sought the Stone in Animals.
 Chapter IX.: concerning those who have sought the Stone in Minerals.
-Chapter X.: concerning those who have sought the Stone, and also Particulars, in Minerals.
-Chapter X.I.: concerning the true and perfect special Arcanum of Arsenic for the White Tincture.
-Chapter XII.: General Instruction concerning the Arcanum of Vitiol and the Red Tincture to be extracted from it.
-Chapter XIII.: Special Instructions concerning the process of Vitriol for the Red Tincture.
-Chapter XIV.: concerning the Secrets and Arcana of Antimony, for the Red Tincture, with a view to Transmutation.
-Chapter XV.: concerning the Projection to be made by the Mystery and Arcanum of Antimony.
-Chapter XVI.: concerning the Projection of the Matter of the Philosophic Stone.
-Chapter XVII.: concerning the Preparation of the Matter for the Philosophic Stone.
+Chapter X. : concerning those who have sought the Stone, and also Particulars, in Minerals.
+Chapter XI. : concerning the true and perfect special Arcanum of Arsenic for the White Tincture.
+Chapter XII. : General Instruction concerning the Arcanum of Vitriol and the Red Tincture to be extracted from it.
+Chapter XIII. : Special Instructions concerning the process of Vitriol for the Red Tincture.
+Chapter XIV. : concerning the Secrets and Arcana of Antimony, for the Red Tincture, with a view to Transmutation.
+Chapter XV. ; concerning the Projection to be made by the Mystery and Arcanum of Antimony.
+Chapter XVI. : concerning the Universal Matter of the Philosophers' Stone.
+Chapter XVII. : concerning the Preparation of the Matter for the Philosophic Stone.
 Chapter XVIII.: concerning Instruments and the Philosophic Vessel.
-Chapter XIX.: concerning the Secret Fire of the Philosophers.
-Chapter XX.: concerning the Ferment of the Philosophers, and the Weight.
-CONCERNING THE SPIRITS OF THE PLANETS 72 Prologue.
-The First Treatise.
-Chapter I.: concerning Simple Fire.
-Chapter II.: concerning the multiplicity of Fire from whence spring the varieties of Metals.
-Chapter III.: concerning the Spirit or Tincture of Sol.
-Chapter IV.: concerning the Spirit or Tincture of Luna.
-Chapter V.: concerning the Spirit of Venus.
-Chapter VI.: concerning the Spirit of Mars.
-Chapter VII.: concerning the Spirit of Jupiter.
-Chapter VIII.: concerning the Spirit of Saturn.
-Chapter IX.: concerning the gross Spirit of Mercury.
-The Second Treatise.-Concerning the Philosophers' Mercury, and the Medium of Tinctures.
-Chapter I.: from what Tinctures and Leavens are made.
-Chapter II.: concerning the Conjunction of the Man with the Woman.
-Chapter III.: concerning the Form of the Glass Instruments.
+Chapter XIX. : concerning the Secret Fire of the Philosophers.
+Chapter XX. : concerning the Ferment of the Philosophers, and the Weight.

+CONCERNING THE SPIRITS OF THE PLANETS ... ...

+Prologue.
+The First Treatise .- Chapter I. : concerning Simple Fire.
+Chapter II. : concerning the multiplicity of Fire from whence spring the varieties of Metals.
+Chapter III. : concerning the Spirit or Tincture of Sol.
+Chapter IV. : concerning the Spirit or Tincture of Luna.
+Chapter V. : concerning the Spirit of Venus.
+Chapter VI. : concerning the Spirit of Mars.
+Chapter VII. : concerning the Spirit of Jupiter.
+Chapter VIII. : concerning the Spirit of Saturn.
+Chapter IX. : concerning the gross Spirit of Mercury.
+The Second Treatise .- Concerning the Philosophers' Mercury, and the Medium of Tinctures.
+Chapter I. : from what Tinctures and Leavens are made.
+Chapter II. : concerning the Conjunction of the Man with the Woman.
+Chapter III. : concerning the Form of the Glass Instruments.
 Chapter IV.: concerning the Properties of Fire.
 Chapter V.: concerning the Signs which appear in the Union of Conjunction.
-Chapter VI.: concerning the Knowledge of the Perfect Tincture.
-Chapter VII.: concerning the Augmentation or the Multiplying of Tinctures.
-The Third Treatise.-Chapter I.: concerning the Building of the Furnace with the Fire.
+Chapter VI. : concerning the Knowledge of the Perfect Tincture.
+Chapter VII. : concerning the Augmentation or the Multiplying The Third Treatise.-Chapter 1. : concerning the Building of the Furnace of Tinctures. with the Fire.
 Chapter II.: concerning the Conjunction of the Man with the Woman.
-Chapter III.: concerning the Copulation of the Man with the Woman.
-Chapter IV.: concerning the Black Colour.
-Chapter VI.: concerning the Bud appearing in the Glass.
-Chapter VII.: concerning the Red Colour.
-Chapter VIII.: concerning Increase and Multiplication.
-Conclusion. · THE ECONOMY OF MINERALS, elsewhere called the Genealogy of Minerals 89 Preface to the Reader.
-Chapter I.: concerning the Generations of Minerals.
-Chapter
+Chapter III. : concerning the Copulation of the Man with the Woman.
+Chapter IV. : concerning the Philosophic Coition of the Husband with his Wife.
+Chapter V. : concerning the Black Colour.
+Chapter VI. : concerning the Bud appearing in the Glass.
+Chapter VII. : concerning the Red Colour.
+Chapter VIII. : concerning Increase and Multiplication.
+Conclusion

+THE ECONOMY OF MINERALS, elsewhere called the Genealogy of Minerals 89